mnavarrocarter/mnavarro.dev/content/posts/http-sdk-testing-in-go.md

 }
 ```

-Now, the only thing I need to test is that I send the correct request and I'm capable to handle all possible responses.
+Now, the only thing I need to test is that I send the correct request and I'm capable to handle all possible responses or eventual socket errors.
 That's it.
 Nothing else.

 Sending the the correct request in this case means that the method is correct, the url too, that the body gets serialized to json correctly and that the compulsory headers are present and with the correct values.